Support Inclusive American History

 Talking About Race and Racism with Children

-A collection of resources from Christine V. Hides’ website, Weaving Faith into Everyday Life, shared by our education coordinator, Denise Steene.
+A collection of resources from Christine V. Hides' website, Weaving Faith into Everyday Life, shared by our education ministries director, Denise Steene.

 Sesame Street Townhall on Racism